-Breathe in the sea air, listen to the waves, and while away days on the foreshore at this little hamlet on the tip of the peninsula.
-The picture of seaside tranquillity, complete with historic lighthouse, surf break and calm bay waters, Point Lonsdale has long been a favourite for holidaymakers.
+Breathe in the sea air, listen to the waves, and while away days on the foreshore at Point Lonsdale, on the tip of the Bellarine Peninsula on Wadawurrung country.
+The picture of seaside tranquillity, complete with historic lighthouse, surf break and calm bay waters, this lovely hamlet has long been a favourite for holidaymakers.

-Take a dip at the sheltered bay beach with its pleasant foreshore reserve and barbecue facilities or cut up the waves on the back beach.
-Wander along Point Lonsdale Pier and revel in views of the lighthouse and the surrounding coastline, or bring your rod and reel and cast a line off the pier.
+Take a dip at the sheltered bay beach with its pleasant foreshore reserve and barbecue facilities or surf the waves on the ocean back beach.
+Wander along Point Lonsdale Pier and take in views of the lighthouse and coastline, or bring your rod and reel and cast a line off the pier.

-Reward the day's efforts with a quiet coffee at one the cafes along the esplanade, enjoy an afternoon sipping international wines at Noble Rot Wine Bar, or check out the local shops and boutiques on a wander down main street.
+Reward the day's efforts with a quiet coffee at a cafe along the esplanade, enjoy an afternoon sipping international wines at Noble Rot Wine Bar, or check out the local shops and boutiques on main street.

-Learn about local marine history with a tour of the famous Point Lonsdale lighthouse, used to guide big ships through the treacherous waters of The Rip.
+A tour of the famous Point Lonsdale lighthouse, used to guide big ships through the treacherous waters of The Rip, is a great way to learn about local marine history.
 Visit the cave of 'Wild White Man' William Buckley, an escaped convict who lived for 32 years with the local Aboriginal population and reputedly sheltered in a cave under the lighthouse.

-View the dramatic scenery from high points along the ocean foreshore of Point Lonsdale, overlooking The Rip.
+View the dramatic scenery from high points along Point Lonsdale's ocean foreshore, overlooking The Rip.
 This notorious entrance to Port Phillip Bay, where ocean and bay waters collide through a kilometre-wide outlet, creates one of the world's most dangerous stretches of water.